 • Play starting at the 11th tee and arriving at the 1st tee should alternate with matches starting at the 1st tee unless the 1st Tee is reserved.

 The course is reserved for 7 day members, subject to any tee reservations.

 All 6 & 7 day Members may play at any time on Sundays, subject to any tee reservations.

-The 1st tee will be reserved for the Ladies to play a competition on all Tuesdays from 8.00 am to 12 Noon in summer months and 9.00 am to 11.30 am in winter months.
-This may be extended for specific competitions subject to prior agreement of the General Committee.
-Gentlemen may commence play from the 1st tee after these times or the 11th Tee after 14.30hrs in the summer months and 14.00hrs in the winter months.
+The 1st tee will be reserved for the Ladies to play from 8.00 am to 12 Noon in summer months and 9.00 am to 11.30 am in winter months.
+This may be extended for specific competitions subject to prior written agreement from the Office.
+Gentlemen may commence play from the 1st tee after these times or the 11th Tee after 14.30 in the summer months and 14.00 in the winter months.

 The 1st tee is reserved for LOBS from 8.00 am to 9.30 am unless there is a club event on.
 When the LOBS have a handicap qualifying competition the tee time will be extended by a further half hour.

 Golf Course Maintenance

 • All divots should be properly replaced, and pitch marks on greens repaired.

 • Flags should be carefully replaced in the holes avoiding damage to the edges.

 • Divots on tees should be repaired from the seed boxes.